 So here we are, the last day of the year, 2017.
-We are wrapping up our first six months, recently capping 100,000 pages viewed.
-With our year-end Prescription of our reflections on 2017, here are some of the highlights:
+We are wrapping up our first six months with our year-end Prescription of our reflections on 2017.

 2017 saw a rise of populism of the worst kind.
 Fear, building walls, stopping immigration at the border, re-igniting the discussion on human rights, race relations, and cultural wars.
 Organizations world wide, along with groups and individuals spanning political leaders to independent artists felt implicated in the affair, except maybe the executive branch of the U.S. government who just pulled out of UNESCO.
 A series of art related events rose to the occasion.